Computer architecture: Power efficiency

 Power efficiency is another important measurement in modern computers.
 Higher power efficiency can often be traded for lower speed or higher cost.
-The typical measurement when referring to power consumption in computer architecture is MIPS/W (millions of instructions per second per watt).
+Historically, the typical measurement when referring to power consumption in computer architecture was MIPS/W (millions of instructions per second per watt), though modern designs use more sophisticated measurements such as performance-per-watt benchmarks and energy-per-instruction.

+Modern integrated circuits consume more total power despite improvements in per-transistor energy efficiency achieved through process scaling.
+This increase stems from the rapid growth in transistor count per die, which demands increasingly complex power delivery networks.
+Additionally, power density (watts per unit area) rises as feature sizes (e.g., transistor size) shrink, making thermal management more challenging.
+Elevated operating temperatures further complicate these thermal challenges by increasing interconnect resistance, creating a positive feedback loop between power consumption and heat generation.

-Modern circuits have less power required per transistor as the number of transistors per chip grows.
-This is because each transistor that is put in a new chip requires its own power supply and requires new pathways to be built to power it.
-However, the number of transistors per chip is starting to increase at a slower rate.
-Therefore, power efficiency is starting to become as important, if not more important than fitting more and more transistors into a single chip.
+As transistor scaling has slowed and power constraints have become limiting factors, power efficiency is starting to become as important, if not more important than fitting more and more transistors into a single chip.
 Recent processor designs have shown this emphasis as they put more focus on power efficiency rather than cramming as many transistors into a single chip as possible.
 In the world of embedded computers, power efficiency has long been an important goal next to throughput and latency.